-Customer Services and Revenue and Benefits Review
+Shared Customer Services and Revenue & Benefits Review

-Purpose of report
+Purpose of the Report

 1. To outline the background, approach and findings of the service review for Chorley and South Ribble Councils' Customer Services, Revenues and Benefits, setting out recommendations for the service restructure and service development plan.